MoveOnOrg/redash-emailer/README.md

   The virtualenv should auto-activate.
   - Run `pip install -r requirements.txt`

-> [!WARNING]
-> To-do: We should move secrets to AWS secrets manager instead.

-- Copy `settings.py.example` to `settings.py`, fill in values with the ones stored in 1password as `redash-emailer settings.py`.
 - Run `python redash_emailer.py -h` to get input options.

 ## Recipient